Answering Your Questions about Legal Ethics

 What can a recent law school graduate do while waiting for bar admission?

 Law school graduation alone does not provide any authority to practice law.
 The law degree does not change the persons status as a nonlawyer under the UPRs.
 As such, the graduate can only work in a law clerk status with all of his work being provided to a lawyer to review, and not directly to clients, opposing counsel or a court.
-The graduate will be deemed a member of the Virginia State Bar and, therefore, able to practice law when the membership staff at the bar has assigned that person a membership number.
+Therefore the graduate cannot give legal advice to any person.
+The graduate will be deemed a member of the Virginia State Bar and, therefore, able to practice law when they have met all criteria for admission to the bar and the membership staff at the bar has assigned that person a membership number.
 That bar membership authorizes the person to practice law; however, to appear in court, the lawyer would also need to be properly sworn in.

 Must a corporations in-house counsel be licensed to practice in Virginia?